-French, they’re just like us!
-We Americans have this idea French people are sophisticated and just read philosophy and could never be interested in crap TV.
+The French, they’re just like us!
+We Americans have this idea French people are all sophisticated and just read philosophy and could never be interested in crap TV.
 Au contraire.
 They even have their own answer to Kim Kardashian.

 The two most popular shows on television in France aren’t educational or informational, but the French versions of “Dancing with the Stars” and “Survivor.”
 Not only that, they are on Friday and Saturday nights, so French people are spending their prime weekend evenings indulging in fluff reality TV.

 While I surely haven’t even scratched the surface of the reality TV scene in France, here are some very popular gems to help you understand French télé réalité.